UNLIMITED ACCESS TO OVER 400 HISTORIC PLACES

 Read a comprehensive overview of the history of the castle, from its Norman origins through its long connection with many English monarchs.

-Find out how Henry III’s assault on Kenilworth Castle, which began on 25 June 1266, turned into the longest siege in English medieval history.
+Find out how Henry III’s assault on Kenilworth Castle, which began on 25 June 1266, turned into one of the longest sieges in English medieval history.

 Discover how Henry V escaped the burdens of kingship with the help of a secluded lodge across the mere at Kenilworth Castle.